typestack/microframework/README.md

 ## Quick Start

 You use framework with one or more the available modules.
-Lets say you want to use [express.js][1], [Mongodb ODM][2], [validator][5] and [restful controllers][4].
+Lets say you want to use [express.js][1], [Mongodb ODM][2], [validator][5], [event-dispatcher][7] and [restful controllers][4].

 1. Install npm modules:

-`npm install microframework microframework-express microframework-typeodm microframework-t-controllers microframework-t-validator --save`
+`npm install microframework microframework-express microframework-typeodm microframework-t-controllers microframework-t-validator microframework-t-event-dispatcher --save`

 2. Create `app.ts`: